ericsonga/TeacherCSP/_sources/CSPNameStrings/assignNameStr.rst

 	single: string
 	pair: strings; assignment
 	single: function
+	single: concatenate
+	single: append

 *Learning Objectives:*

 - Create a variable that can store text (a string)
+- Add (append or concatenate) strings together to create new strings
 - Introduce the ``input`` function and the concept of a function.
-- Add (append or concatenate) strings together to create new strings
 - Convert a number into a string to concatenate it to another string
-- Use dot-notation to invoke functions on objects
+- Use dot-notation to invoke functions on string objects
+- Introduce some string functions like ``lower``, ``capitalize``, ``len``, and ``find``.
 - Show that strings are immutable (don't change)

 Concatenating (Appending) Strings
 -----------------------------------

 Computers can use names to represent *anything*.
 In the last chapter we saw that we can name numbers (declare a variable and set its value to a number) and then do calculations using the names for the numbers.
 We can also name **strings** and do calculations with their names, too.
-A **string** is a sequence of characters enclosed in a pair of single or double quotes like ``'Hi'`` or ``"How are you?"``.
+A **string** is a sequence of characters enclosed in a pair of single, double, or triple quotes like ``'Hi'``, ``"How are you?"``, or ``'''Why can't you do that?'''``.
 What does it mean to do a calculation on a string?
-Well, Python uses the ``+`` symbol to concatenate strings as shown below.
+Well, Python uses the ``+`` symbol to **concatenate** strings as shown below.  **Concatenate** means to create a new string with all the characters in the first string followed by all of the characters in the second string.
+This is also called **appending** strings together.

 .. activecode:: String_Assign
    :tour_1: "Line-by-line Tour"; 1: sa1-line1; 2: sa1-line2; 3: sa1-line3; 4: sa1-line4;